 Faculty | Bonnie J. Dow

-BONNIE J. DOW is Professor of Communication Studies and Dean of Humanities for the College of Arts & Science.
+BONNIE J. DOW is Professor of Communication Studies and Dean of Academic Initiatives for the College of Arts & Science.
 She is the author of Watching Women’s Liberation, 1970: Feminism’s Pivotal Year on the Network News (University of Illinois Press, 2014) and Prime-Time Feminism: Television, Media Culture, and the Women’s Movement Since 1970 (University of Pennsylvania Press, 1996).
 She is co-editor (with Julia T. Wood) of The Sage Handbook of Gender and Communication (2006) and a co-editor of The Aunt Lute Anthology of U.S. Women Writers, Volume One: 17th –19th Centuries (Aunt Lute Books, 2004).
 Dow’s research interests include the rhetoric and representation of the first and second waves of feminism in the United States.

 Ph.D., 1990, University of Minnesota, Minneapolis, Department of Communication Studies.

 M.A., 1987, University of Kansas, Lawrence, Department of Communication Studies